-Line 3: Taxes Receivable - Protested - Net (150-159) Taxes receivable will be recorded in an adjusting entry.
-Enter zero or
+Line 3: Taxes Receivable - Protested - Net (150-159)

 Taxes receivable will be recorded in an adjusting entry.
 Enter zero on lines 2 and 3 in debit column (a).

 If the balance of taxes receivable recorded last fiscal year-end still remains in the receivable and deferred revenue accounts, reverse last year's entry to zero the balances of those accounts (Debit 680, Credit 120, 130, 150).
 Current taxes receivable will be adjusted in step 2.